 Robic helped the Wildcats post a 35-3 mark in his inaugural season at Kentucky.
-The Cats made an appearance in the 2010 Elite Eight while claiming SEC regular season and tournament championships along the way.
+The Cats made an appearance in the 2010 Elite Eight while claiming Southeastern Conference regular-season and tournament championships along the way.

 He helped UK make history with five Wildcats were drafted in the first round of the 2010 NBA Draft.
 In 2011, Kentucky returned to the Final Four for the first time since 1998.
 And in 2012, Robic was by Calipari’s side as the two captured their first national championship.

 Four more players were taken in the 2011 NBA Draft under the watch of the Calipari-Robic combination.